home-assistant/home-assistant.io/source/_integrations/device_tracker.mqtt.markdown

   type: string
   default: "not_home"
 payload_auto_zone:
-  description: The payload value that will have the device's location automatically derived from home assistant's zones.
+  description: The payload value that will have the device's location automatically derived from Home Assistant's zones.
   required: false
   type: string
   default: auto_zone